 US targets Putin's adult daughters in new round of Russia sanctions

-Russian President Vladimir Putin's two adult daughters -- Maria and Katerina -- are included in the latest round of sanctions on Russia the U.S. announced on Wednesday.
+Russian President Vladimir Putin's two adult daughters -- Katerina Vladimirovna Tikhonova and Maria Vladimirovna Vorontsova -- are included in the latest round of sanctions on Russia the U.S. announced on Wednesday.

-"The sickening brutality in Bucha has made tragically clear the despicable nature of the Putin regime, and today, in alignment with G-7 allies and partners, we're intensifying the most severe sanctions ever levied on a major economy," a Biden senior administration official told reporters.
+Before delivering unrelated remarks to the North America's Building Trades Unions Legislative Conference, President Joe Biden took to the bully pulpit to announce the new sanctions on Wednesday afternoon and to denounce the atrocities witnessed in Bucha, a suburb of Ukraine's capital city Kyiv.

+"Bodies left in streets as Russian troops withdraw.
+Some shot in the back of head with hands tied behind their backs.
+Civilians executed in cold blood.
+Bodies dumped into mass graves.
+A sense of brutality and humanity left for all the world to see unapologetically," Biden said.

 The new round of sanctions includes a ban on all new investments in Russia, increased sanctions on two major financial institutions in Russia -- Sberbank and Alfa-Bank -- as well as on major Russian state-owned enterprises, and sanctions on Russian government officials and their family members -- including Putin's daughters.